Kracken256/rainbow-xd/README.md

 # rainbow-xd

+### If you find this code useful, please leave a star star.  ⭐

 Introducing rainbow-xd: Unveiling the Vibrant Spectrum of Data Analysis!

 Are you weary of sifting through mundane monocolor hexdumps?
 Are you craving a revolutionary solution that harnesses the power of pattern recognition?
 Look no further! rainbow-xd is the ultimate tool that will unlock the true potential of your data.
 Whether you're a cryptoanalyst searching for repeating sequences or a data enthusiast seeking sequential patterns, rainbow-xd is your answer!